mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 ```

-- To populate the database and provide some sample data, add a class file called `SeedData.cs` to the `Models/Data` folder.
+- To populate the database and provide some sample data, add a `SeedData.cs` class file to the `Models/Data` folder.

 ```
 using Microsoft.EntityFrameworkCore;

 namespace SportsStore.Models
 {
-    public static class SeedData
+  ➥public static class SeedData
     {
         public static void EnsurePopulated(IApplicationBuilder app)
         {